eyenikeyev/dns/README.md

 </p>

 <h1 align = "center">Understanding & Building Intuition for DNS</h1>
 This lab demonstrates the use of DNS and how to configure it.
 Domain Name System is a naming database in which internet domain names are located and translated into IP Addresses.
 It maps the name people use to locate a website to the IP address that a computer uses to locate that website.
-When configured and installed, we'll perform excercises with the client and domain controller virtual machines in order to understand DNS more
+When configured and installed, we'll perform excercises with the client and domain controller virtual machines in order to understand DNS more.
-.
 <br />

 <h2>Environments and Technologies Used</h2>